 The European Commission plays a major role in the strategic and daily work of the EIT.
 The Commission appoints the members of our Governing Board and designates an observer to take part in their meetings.
 Commission staff also work with us on a day-to-day basis to ensure fluid communication and coordination.
 Commissioner Mariya Gabriel, whose portfolio covers innovation, research, culture, education and youth, is our key partner in the College of Commissioners.
 The Commission’s Directorate General for Education and Culture is our main interlocutor on the institutional level.

 The EIT maintains close relations with other branches of the Commission as well.
-In 2016, we signed a Memorandum of Understanding (MoU) with the Commission’s Joint Research Centre covering regional development, education and skills, as well as knowledge management.
-Another MoU is in the works with the Directorate General for Environment regarding Circular Economy and Environmental Technology Verification.
-A working group has also been set up between the EIT Governing Board and the Pilot Advisory Board of the future European Innovation Council (EIC) to ensure the complementarity of our work in the service of innovators and entrepreneurs across Europe.
+In 2016, we signed a Memorandum of Understanding (MoU) with the Commission’s Joint Research Centre covering regional development, education and skills, and knowledge management.
+In January 2021, another MoU was signed with the European Innovation Council (EIC), part of the Directorate General for Research and Innovation, to ensure the complementarity of our work to support innovators and entrepreneurs across Europe.
+A formal agreement is also in the works with the Directorate General for Environment regarding Circular Economy and Environmental Technology Verification.

 Our Knowledge and Innovation Communities (KICs) also work closely with the European Commission to inform policymaking and better align with EU priorities.
 For example, EIT Health and EIT Food have set up Policy Advisory Boards that include high-level Commission representatives to ensure their complementarity with EU leadership and goals.
 The EIT’s KICs also contribute to and lead critical EU initiatives such as the Strategic Energy Technology Plan, the European Battery Alliance, Digital Education Action Plan, and the European Raw Materials Alliance.

 The European Parliament is another key stakeholder and partner of the EIT.
 Two parliamentary committees have a particularly large stake in our work: the Committee on Industry, Research and Energy (ITRE) and the Committee on Culture and Education (CULT).
 ITRE is responsible for EU research and innovation policy and the activities of various research-related institutions, including the EIT.
-It is also the lead committee dealing with the future EIT Strategic Innovation Agenda and Regulation and Horizon Europe, the EU’s research and innovation framework programme for 2021-2027, which will establish the EIT’s budget and rationale for the coming years.
 CULT, on the other hand, is responsible for cultural and educational policy, including policymaking for the cultural and creative industries.

 Council of the EU